 Pray and read together

-This one probably seems obviously, but I cannot stress just how important praying and reading the Bible together is in a Christian marriage.
+This one probably seems obvious, but I cannot stress just how important praying and reading the Bible together is in a Christian marriage.
 These two things totally affect the overall health of your marriage.
-If you aren’t regularly praying for your spouse, as well as, encouraging and reminding one another of God’s Word, you need to start today.
+If you aren’t regularly praying for your spouse, as well as encouraging and reminding one another from God’s Word, you need to start today.
 It is important that a couple grows spiritually together, for the Bible says, “the two shall become one flesh” (Genesis 2:24; Ephesians 5:31).
 If I choose to neglect prayer and the reading of God’s Word, I am essentially neglecting and being unloving towards my wife.
 The Bible is clear that the more we love and pursue after God, the stronger our marriages will become.

 In marriage love each other as Christ does